STATrack: A Target-Aware Fully Spiking Neural Network for Efficient UAV Tracking: Proposed Approach

+The objective of AMIM is to maximize the above MI estimate.
+Therefore, the MI loss is formulated as:

+where $\lambda_{\mathrm{MI}}$ controls the strength of the MI constraint and is dynamically adjusted by the adaptive weighting strategy described below.

-\textbf{Adaptive Dynamic Weighting (ADW)}.
-We introduce an adaptive dynamic weighting strategy to dynamically adjust the strength of the mutual information constraint, enabling more stable and efficient mutual information–enhanced learning.
-We leverage the exponential moving average (EMA) of the primary tracking loss (GIoU loss) as an indicator of the current training difficulty, and adjust $\lambda_{\mathrm{MI}}$ accordingly.
-Specifically, the adjustment term is computed as:
+\textbf{Adaptive Dynamic Weighting (ADW).} A fixed MI weight may not be optimal for all training samples, since UAV tracking sequences contain samples with varying degrees of difficulty, such as background clutter, occlusion, and motion blur.
+To stabilize MI-enhanced learning, we introduce an Adaptive Dynamic Weighting (ADW) strategy that adjusts $\lambda_{\mathrm{MI}}$ according to the relative difficulty of the current batch.
+Specifically, we use the exponential moving average (EMA) of the GIoU loss as a historical reference and compute the difficulty-aware adjustment term as: